 Although veld is being fenced throughout Botswana, the majority of farmers still share unfenced veld.
 In addition, whilst providing many benefits, fencing can also create a number of problems.
 For example, it is much easier to regulate stocking density, supplementary feeding and breeding in fenced veld.
-However, the vast tracts of land that are needed to support livestock in the semi-desert vegetation of Botswana are expensive to fence, making it harder to profit from improved production.
+However, the vast tracts of land that are needed to support livestock are expensive to fence, making it harder to profit from improved production.
 If fencing can be afforded there are additional problems.
 Most notable is that fencing prevents livestock moving to better areas during drought.
 Unless the farmer owns other land, they are forced to rent land or supplementary feed.
 However, even with supplementary feeding, leaving livestock on fenced land during drought can cause irreversible damage to the veld.
-Many farmers therefore resort to dropping their fences during drought.
-However, this increases the competition for scarce fodder in veld that is usually shared by poorer farmers.
-Some less scrupulous land owners use their community's shared veld and save their fenced areas for times of drought.
-Sharing fenced land among communities may be one solution to the social problems of fencing and trials are being conducted in Botswana through the Indigenous Vegetation Project and the Ministry of
+Some farmers therefore resort to dropping their fences during drought or use their community's shared veld and save their fenced areas for times of drought.
+Sharing fenced land among communities may be one solution to the problems of fencing and trials are about to start through the Indigenous Vegetation Project and the Ministry of Agriculture.

 Scenes like this are often used to promote fencing.
-However they are often (as in this case from near Bray) simply an illustration of the effects of over-stocking: with or without a fence, if the stocking levels on the left of the picture had been applied in the veld on the right, there would be much less difference in the vegetation unless the part of the veld that they rely on (e.g. grass for cattle) is rested, it is unable to survive.
+However they are often (as in this case from near Bray) simply an illustration of the effects of over-stocking: with or without a fence, if the stocking levels on the left of the picture had been applied in the veld on the right, there would be much less difference in the vegetation

+Continuous, year-round heavy use by livestock is probably the single greatest cause of poor veld health in shared land.
+Problems are worse if only cattle are kept.
+As different kinds of animal select different diets, unless the part of the veld that they rely on (e.g. grass for cattle) is rested, it is unable to survive.
 The problem becomes most severe if livestock are allowed to use the veld through a drought.
-For example, in their search for food, cattle uproot and trample valuable grasses that become unable to regenerate from their root-stock and are replaced by less valuable grasses and other plants when the rains return.